DPDK/dpdk/doc/guides/nics/nfp.rst

 	* PF vNIC service: handling the feedback traffic.
 	* ctrl vNIC service: communicate between PMD and firmware through control message.

+To achieve the offload of flow, the representor ports are exposed to OVS.
+The flower firmware application support representor port for VF and physical port.
+There will always exist a representor port for each physical port, and the number of the representor port for VF is specified by the user through parameter.